 Honeywort produces large black seeds that fall to the ground in the late summer or early fall, which can be harvested for future growth.
-Many gardeners start their honeywort from seed, especially because nursery plants aren’t always easy to come by.
-Plan to start your seeds roughly four to six weeks prior to your area’s projected last frost date.
+Many gardeners start their honeywort from seed, especially because nursery plants aren’t always easy to find.
+Start your seeds roughly four to six weeks before your area’s projected last frost date.
 Soak them in water overnight.
 Then, press them into a seed-starting mix about a quarter-inch deep, and keep the potting medium warm and moist.
 They should germinate within three weeks if the temperature remains between 65 and 85 degrees Fahrenheit.

 Once seedlings are a few inches high and the weather is reliably warm, bring your plants outside for progressively longer stretches.
 After about a week of this, they are ready to plant in the garden.
 Space each plant around 12 to 18 inches apart.